-In addition, because we market a controlled substance in the United States and other controlled substances in Canada and Israel, we must meet the requirements of the federal Controlled Substances Act and relevant state laws and regulations in the United States as well as equivalent laws in Canada and Israel.
-These regulations include stringent requirements for registration, manufacturing controls, receipt and handling procedures, recordkeeping and reporting and security to ensure accountability and prevent diversion of, or the unauthorized access to, the controlled substances in each stage of the production, storage and distribution process.
-The DEA inspects manufacturers, distributors, importers, and exporters that are registered with the DEA to review and ensure compliance with the Controlled Substances Act and DEA regulations including security, record keeping and reporting prior to issuing a controlled substance registration.
-The specific security requirements vary by the type of business activity and the DEA schedule of the controlled substances handled by the registrant.
+In addition, because we market drugs that are classified as controlled substances in the United States, Canada and Israel, we must meet the requirements of the federal Controlled Substances Act and relevant state laws and regulations in the United States as well as equivalent laws in Canada and Israel.
+These regulations include stringent requirements for handing and receipt of controlled substances including import, export, manufacture, storage, distribution and dispensing.
+These requirements include registration/licensing, manufacturing controls (e.g., quotas), import permits/declarations, inventory, recordkeeping, monitoring, disposal, reporting and security to ensure accountability and prevent diversion of, or the unauthorized access to, the controlled substances in each stage of the production, storage and distribution process.
+The DEA and state agencies (e.g., relevant state boards of pharmacy) inspect manufacturers, distributors, importers, and exporters that are registered with the DEA and licensed by state agencies to review and ensure compliance with the federal Controlled Substances Act and comparable state laws, and DEA regulations with respect to security, record keeping, inventory and reporting prior to issuing a federal controlled substance registration or state license.
+The specific security requirements vary by the type of business activity (e.g., manufacturing as opposed to providing pharmacy services) and the DEA schedule of the controlled substances (e.g., Schedule II narcotics as opposed to Schedule IV benzodiazepines) handled by the registrant.
 Once registered, manufacturing, distribution, exporting or importing facilities must maintain records documenting the manufacture, receipt, distribution, storage, import, or export of all controlled substances.
 Manufacturers are required to obtain quotas for certain Schedule I and II controlled substances.
 Also, manufacturers and distributors must submit periodic reports to the DEA on the distribution of Schedule I and II controlled substances, Schedule III narcotic substances, and other designated substances.
-All DEA registrants must report any controlled substance thefts or significant losses, and must obtain authorization to destroy or dispose of controlled substances.
+All DEA registrants must report any potentially suspicious orders for controlled substances and any reports of theft or significant losses.
+DEA registrants must also follow appropriate disposal procedures and in some cases, obtain authorization to destroy or dispose of controlled substances.
+Most states impose similar licensing, recordkeeping, monitoring, reporting and security requirements.
 In addition to maintaining an importer and/or exporter registration, importers and exporters of controlled substances must obtain a permit for every import or export of a Schedule I or II substance and a narcotic substance in Schedule III, IV and V. For all other drugs in Schedule III, IV and V, importers and exporters must submit an import or export declaration.
 Failure to maintain the appropriate registrations and licenses, both federal and state, or to obtain sufficient quota or approval for imports and exports could have a material adverse effect on our business.
-Failure to maintain compliance with applicable requirements, particularly as manifested in the loss or diversion of controlled substances, can result in enforcement action that could have a material adverse effect on our business, operations and financial condition.
-The DEA may seek civil penalties, refuse to renew necessary registrations, or initiate proceedings to revoke those registrations.
+Failure to comply with applicable requirements, particularly resulting in the theft, loss or diversion of controlled substances, can result in significant enforcement action that could have a material adverse effect on our business, operations and financial condition.
+The DEA and/or state authorities may seek civil monetary penalties, refuse to renew necessary registrations or licenses, or initiate proceedings to revoke those registrations/licenses.
 In certain circumstances, violations could lead to criminal prosecution.